LeoHsiao1/pyexiv2/docs/Tutorial.md

 ## Installation

 - pyexiv2 is a third party library for Python, based on C++ and CPython(≥3.8).
 - You can execute `pip install pyexiv2` to install pyexiv2.
-It provides compiled library files for the following platforms:
+It provides compiled files for the following platforms:
   - linux-x86_64
   - linux-aarch64
   - macos-x86_64